keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 6: Add a HTTP connection

-1. Click on the `+` sign to open another form to add the HTTP connection.
+1. While still on the Connections View, click on the `+` sign to open another form to add the HTTP connection.
 2. Name the connection `my_http_connection` and select the **Connection Type** `HTTP`.
 3. Enter the name of the API you want to query in the **Host** field.
-We suggest the Catfact API `http://catfact.ninja/fact`, which will return a random fact about cats for every `GET` request and does not need any further authorization.
+For this tutorial we use the Catfact API `http://catfact.ninja/fact`, which will return a random fact about cats for every `GET` request.
+This API does not need any further authorization.
 4. Test your connection by pressing the `Test` button.

 ![HTTP Connection](/img/tutorials/T2_HTTPConnection.png)